Delilah & Julius

 Delilah & Julius is a Canadian animated series targeted at children as well as teenagers and adults, and animated using Macromedia Flash technology.
-It premiered on Canada's Teletoon animation channel.
-Delilah and Julius was produced by Decode Entertainment and Collideascope Digital Productions.
+It premiered on the Canadian animation channel Teletoon.
+Delilah & Julius was produced by Decode Entertainment and Collideascope Digital Productions.
 52 episodes were produced.

 The series centers on a pair of highly trained young adults, Delilah and Julius, who were both orphaned children of special agents.
 Together, they graduated from the Academy, a training facility headed by Al, a free-spirited special agent who brought the duo together, and fight international crime and a myriad of villains as a pair of savvy, well-trained spies.

 Characters

 Main characters

-As a team, Delilah and Julius are both gifted musicians, masters of disguise, martial arts experts, and fluent in 20 languages.
-Still, they are both consummate professionals always seeking to improve their game.
-They seem to like each other, too.
-Delilah and Julius have had many "dates" like missions.
+Delilah and Julius are depicted as multi talented, being gifted musicians, masters of disguise, martial arts experts, and fluent in 20 languages.
+The pair is shown as professional and work together well as a team, though at times their relationship can be seen as romantic.

-Delilah Devonshire
+Delilah Devinshire

-Delilah Devonshire has a very determined personality and is eager for truth.
-In fact, Delilah's greatest quality is her commitment to truth.
+Delilah Devinshire (Marieve Herington) has a very determined personality.
+Delilah's greatest quality is her commitment to truth.
 It's also what gets her into trouble.
-She takes things seriously but she can break down easily in certain situations.
-Her spy parents went missing when she was only 5 and are presumed dead.
-Delilah does not believe this, however, and she is determined to find out anything she can about them and to prove the rumors wrong that her parents were double agents.
-Delilah's relationship with Julius is very important to her and she is very touchy and gets jealous when Julius flirts with other girls (especially Ice).
-She appreciates having a capable partner in Julius, and together they will stop at nothing to keep the villains from carrying out their evil plots on mankind.
-She believes in breaking her opponent down from the inside out.
-She gets inside the villain's head and she loves a new challenge.
+She takes things seriously, but she can break down easily in certain situations.
+Her spy parents went missing when she was only five and are presumed dead.
+Delilah does not believe this, however, and she is determined to know more about them and to disprove the rumors that her parents were double agents.
+Delilah's relationship with Julius is very important to her and gets jealous when Julius flirts with other girls (especially Ice).
+She appreciates having a capable partner in Julius, and together they will stop at nothing to keep the villains from carrying out their evil plots.
+Delilah believes in breaking her opponent down from the inside out.
+She gets inside the villain's head, and she loves a new challenge.
 Delilah is strong-willed, inventive, resourceful, quick-thinking, and graceful.
 She is experienced in fencing, etiquette, and explosives, and always has time to learn something new that may be useful on a mission.